simontb/simontb.de/_posts/2020-06-13-pi-hole-with-pi-zero.md

 ![Raspberry Pi Zero v1.3](/assets/img/post-pihole/pi-zero.jpg)

 As we can see in the picture, the Pi Zero doesn't come with a lot of ports.
 It has one Micro-USB port for power supply and another one to connect a device.
 Since the Pi Zero has no ethernet port, we'll need this USB port for an ethernet adapter.
-If you want to connect your Pi-hole via Wifi instead, I recommend to get the Pi Zero W that has WiFi onboard.
+If you want to connect your Pi-hole via Wifi instead, I recommend to get the Pi Zero W which has WiFi onboard.
 However, I strongly advice to connect the Pi-hole via Ethernet, because it's more reliable.
 This image shows everything I used to set-up the Pi-hole:

 ![Pi Zero with accessiores](/assets/img/post-pihole/equipment.jpg)